Geodes are like the Tootsie Roll Pop of the geology world because underneath the hard exterior lies a surprise center!

 All Geodes Are Not Created Equal

 The first one is quite hollow but for a nice layer of medium-sized blue crystals.
 These dugway geodes have bands of blue and pink.
+The geode at the left and the one at the top of the page are both dugways from Utah.
 The colors come from the different minerals that flowed through the bubble so many millions of years ago.
 Another specimen is nearly solid all the way through.
 The microcrystals have formed wide bands of different colors and the tiny opening at the center has a thin ring of pointed crystals.
 Yet another is completely filled with solid rings of browns, reds and pinks.
 So, you’ve really found two geodes and one nodule.
 Nodule is the name for these round forms when they are filled solid.

 They Come In Colors

 As each specimen offers up a different interior, you wonder, “What causes all the colors?”
 So you head to the computer and you’ve arrived at this page, so I’ll need to tell you.

 Remember the mineral-rich waters that flowed through the bubbles forming crystals inside?
 There is a variety of elements that can be present in mineral water.
 It would all depend on the type of rocks the water passed over and through on its way to the geode.
 Rocks contain iron, magnesium, sulfur or a host of other elements.

 Now, think about the variation that can occur in terms of saturation amounts of the different minerals.
 You can imagine that the different rocks forming from all these variations could be limitless.
 But there is some consistency that makes it easier for us.

 Most geodes have interiors made of either quartz or calcite.
 Quartz crystals are silicates.
 Silicates are the most common mineral in the crust of the earth.
 Over 90% of the minerals present in earth’s crust are silicates.
 With this said, you can imagine that silicates are a pretty big group with lots of variation in terms of specific chemical composition.